 We are conditioned, however, to fight these instincts and view idleness as an obstacle to productivity rather than an essential ingredient in a healthy life — despite the fact that the health benefits of downtime are well-known.
 In 19th-century France, aristocratic literary types, known as flâneurs, walked their pet tortoises through the streets of Paris, letting the animals set the pace and ridiculing the absurdity of others’ busy lives.
-This month, schedule some time to walk with the turtles.
+This month, schedule some time to walk with the tortoises.
 Good things can come from strategic laziness.

 Downtime has proven to be absolutely necessary for brain health, much in the way a cardio workout is crucial for the heart.
 When you let yourself zone out, an area of the brain called the default mode network — required for creativity — is activated.
 It’s where our “aha!” ideas come from, says Andrew Smart, a neuroscience researcher and author of Autopilot: The Art and Science of Doing Nothing.
 While we’ve come to equate multi-tasking with efficiency, research out of Stanford University in 2009 shows that the super-connected among us have lost the ability to shut out irrelevant information and are less attentive (even when not multi-tasking).
 According to Smart, we can counteract this by intentionally putting our brain on autopilot — by gazing out the window, for instance, or wandering outside without our phones — and letting it choose where it wants to go.
 The rewards: epiphanies, solutions to problems and less stress.